Katesagay/Devop-modules/README.md

  2. Provide the relevent values for the variables in both the d`evelopment/terraform.tfvars` file and the `production/terraform.tfvars`.
  3. Provide `access keys`, `secret keys` and a `region` to deploy the infrastructure to your environment -  make use of the `providers.tf` file in the root directory.
  4. To test the application in development, please run `run_terraform_development.sh`
- 5. To deploy the application in production, please run `run_terraform_development.sh`
+ 5. To deploy the application in production, please run `run_terraform_production.sh`
  6. Please follow the instructions given in the console